History of the Central Intelligence Agency

 General William "Wild Bill" Donovan, head of the Office of Strategic Services (OSS), wrote to President Franklin D. Roosevelt on November 18, 1944, stating the need for a peacetime "Central Intelligence Service ... which will procure intelligence both by overt and covert methods and will at the same time provide intelligence guidance, determine national intelligence objectives, and correlate the intelligence material collected by all government agencies", and have authority to conduct "subversive operations abroad", but "no police or law enforcement functions, either at home or abroad".
 Donovan's letter was prompted by a query from General Dwight Eisenhower's Chief of Staff about the nature of the role of the OSS in the military establishment.
 Following this, Roosevelt ordered his chief military aide to conduct a secret investigation of the OSS's World War II operations.
 Around this time, stories about the OSS began circulating in major papers, including references to this OSS follow-on being an "American Gestapo".
-The report, heavily influenced by an FBI that saw itself as the future of American foreign intelligence, was starkly and vividly negative, only praising a few rescues of downed airmen, sabotage operations, and its deskbound research- and analysis-staff; the pronouncement of the report was that any "use [of the OSS] as a secret intelligence agency in the postwar world [would be] inconceivable", but even before the report was finished the President - presumably under pressure from the press articles - had ordered the Joint Chiefs to shelve their plans for a Central Intelligence Service even before the April release of the report.
+The report, heavily influenced by an FBI that saw itself as the future of American foreign intelligence, was starkly and vividly negative, only praising a few rescues of downed airmen, sabotage operations, and its desk-bound research and analysis staff.
+The pronouncement of the report was that any "use [of the OSS] as a secret intelligence agency in the postwar world [would be] inconceivable", but even before the report was finished the President had ordered the Joint Chiefs to shelve their plans for a Central Intelligence Service even before the April release of the report.

-On September 20, 1945, as part of Truman's dismantling of the World War II war machine, the OSS, at one time numbering almost 13,000 staff, was eliminated over the span of ten days.
-A reprieve, though, was granted six days later by the Assistant Secretary of War, reducing it to a skeleton crew of roughly 15% of its peak force level, forcing it to close many of its foreign offices; at the same time the name of the service was changed from the OSS to the Strategic Services Unit.
+On September 20, 1945, as part of Truman's dismantling of the World War II war machine, the OSS, at one time numbering almost 13,000 staff, was eliminated over ten days.
+A reprieve, however, was granted six days later by the Assistant Secretary of War, reducing the OSS to a skeleton crew of roughly 15% of its peak force level, forcing it to close many of its foreign offices; at the same time, the name of the service was changed from the OSS to the Strategic Services Unit.